mmwebster/chibios-subsys/README.md

 * `mkdir -p build && cd build`
 * `cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-gcc-arm-none-eabi.cmake -DCMAKE_SYSTEM_PROCESSOR=cortex-m4 -DSEMIHOSTING=OFF -DEXAMPLES=OFF ..`
+* `make install`

+__NOTE:__ Currently the project is setup for the utest lib to be installed to /usr/local/.
+This will be abstracted into a user-specific config in the future.

 # Background
 I'm writing this for use in a personal embedded audio project.
 More on that later.